abdullahnb1/ME461/README.md

 # MECH461 MECHATRONIC COMPONENTS AND INSTRUMENTATION

-This repository contains all coursework, lab work, and related materials for **ME461: Microcontroller Applications**.
+This repository contains all coursework, lab work, and related materials for **ME461: Mechatronic Components and Instrumentation**.
 It is collaboratively maintained by:

 - **Abdullah Naci Bodur**